ringwormGO-organization/Termi/CONTRIBUTING.md

 ```

 # Coding sytle for Pull Requests
+**Coding sytle shown below only applies to C and C++.
+If you use Rust, please use Rust's coding style!**

 ### Indentation and line width
 1. Line width much be at most **100** characters.
 2. Use spaces, spaces size **MUST BE** 4!